Meet CTYP’s Drama School Faculty

 Janet Gigliotti – Assistant Instructor

 Janet has loved performing with CTYP in both A Year With Frog and Toad and as Glinda in The Wizard of Oz.
-She has also appeared onstage at the Arts Club – Godspell, A Christmas Story, Les Miserables, with Mirvish Productions Toronto in Mamma Mia!, at The Chemainus Theatre Festival in Guys and Dolls and Buddy Holly, at the Globe Theatre in My Way, at Western Canada Theatre in Seussical, and many other theatres in various parts of the country!
+She has appeared onstage at the Arts Club – Godspell, A Christmas Story, Les Miserables, with Mirvish Productions Toronto in Mamma Mia!, at The Chemainus Theatre Festival in Guys and Dolls and Buddy Holly, at the Globe Theatre in My Way, at Western Canada Theatre in Seussical, and many other theatres in various parts of the country!
 She is an actor, voice over artist, singer, and ballroom dancer.
 With an MA in Leadership in Education, she spent many years teaching at Centennial Secondary and Montgomery in School District #43 prior to pursuing a theatre career and loves the opportunity to once again be working with young people.

 Mike Gill – Assistant Instructor